djavko/djavko.github.io/docs/_posts/2026-09-25-Lab-moving.md

 title: Lab moving to The City College of New York
 ---

-A major news for the lab is that we are relocating to New York City!
+A major news from the lab is that we are relocating to New York City!
 I am excited that I will be joining the Department of Chemistry and Biochemistry at The City College of New York as an Associate Professor.

 After 8 years at the University of Kansas, it is difficult to say goodbye, but the new chapter is open and it is time to replace the sunflowers with skyscrapers.